Kookster310/kookster310.github.io/_posts/2026-01-21-dc-high-volume-batman.markdown

 <div class="review-criteria">
 <h3><span class="review-score-label">Story:</span> <span class="review-score">4/5</span></h3>
 <p>I was never the biggest superhero movie fan.
 Like some of them were okay, but I was always more into sci-fi.
-But this story is really good and it's easy want to listen to the next episode</p>
+But this story is really good and it's easy to want to listen to the next episode</p>
 </div>

 <div class="final-score">